0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 1. A ransomware may initiate several writes using different byte offsets to modify different portions of the same file.<br/>
 2. A file may be truncated when opened , consequently by the time our filter's post create is invoked the initial state of the file is lost.<br/>

-Considering #1 , the final state of the file is captured when the file is closed.<br/>
+Considering #1 , the final state of the file is captured when the file is closed. more on this shortly.<br/>
 Considering #2, we will monitor file opens that may truncate the file, indicated by a CreateDisposition value of FILE_SUPERSEDE , FILE_OVERWRITE or FILE_OVERWRITE_IF. in such cases the initial state of the file is captured in pre create, otherwise it is captured when the first write occurs - in pre write.<br/>

+#### Close vs Cleanup
+explain th difference and why do we filter cleanup.<br/>

 #### Design diagram